-Assign revised minimum thresholds and measurable objectives
+Assign revised measurable objectives

-Based on the model results, for the stable wells in the eastern portion of the Subbasin, a 20-foot buffer was added to the low groundwater levels selected in the previous activity to account for future climate change and irrigation practices.
 The measurable objective for wells with stable groundwater levels was set to the maximum fall groundwater elevation since 2012, consistent with the initially proposed measurable objective to allow for levels to go back to where they were prior to the 2012-2016 drought.

-The minimum threshold for wells with declining groundwater levels was set to the minimum fall groundwater elevation since the 2012 measurement, minus 20% of the depth to water because a 20-foot buffer was considered too restrictive and not flexible enough to allow variation in depth based on how deep the wells are and local conditions.
 The measurable objective for wells with declining groundwater levels was set to maximum fall measurement since 2015 rather than the maximum fall measurement since 2012, because it may be impractical to rebound to fall 2012 measurements in those wells that have reached a newer low level.
+For both sets of wells the Maximum fall elevation means the highest fall elevation collected between September 1st and October 31st.